Alogani/NimGo/README.md

 The safety of using stackful coroutines, like those provided by NimGo, depends on how you write your code.
 The risk of a stack overflow attack is not inherently higher with coroutines than with other programming techniques.

-NimGo employs various techniques to male stack overflow attacks more difficult.
+NimGo employs various techniques to make stack overflow attacks more difficult.
 - Heap-based stack allocation: NimGo allocates the coroutines' stacks using heap memory, rather than the process stack.
 This makes it harder for an attacker to inject code or modify other parts of the program's memory.
 - Large default stack size: NimGo allocates a large chunk of (virtual) memory for each coroutine's stack by default.
 This reduces the likelihood of a stack overflow, even when using deep recursion or large stack variables.
 - Stack page protection: NimGo marks the last page of each coroutine's stack as protected.
 This means the operating system will kill the program before a stack overflow can occur, preventing potential attacks.

+Stackoverflow can still happen if you try to allocate stack variables of more than 4 KiB at the end of the stack

 ## NimGo available flags